 We’ve tried the whole DIY curtain rod thing before, and while we were very pleased with our efforts at the time it’s definitely not my style anymore.
 When we started talking about putting up curtains in our room, we knew we wanted to give the project another go.
 I’ve been dreaming of something more fun than a plain silver curtain rod for a while now – we originally discussed trying acrylic, but it’s not super easy to get your hands on.

-So, we did what we normally do in these situations – we headed to Lowe’s and wandered around until inspiration struck.
+So, we did what we normally do in these situations – we headed to the hardware store and wandered around until inspiration struck.
 When we saw the copper pipes, we knew we had our answer.